GIScience/gis-training-resource-center/content/Trainers_corner/en_training_day_structure.md

 1. __Welcome and Introduction:__ Begin the day with a warm welcome and introduction to the training program.
 Take a few moments to introduce yourself, the training objectives, and what participants can expect to learn throughout the program.
 2. __Icebreaker Activity:__ Break the ice and foster a sense of camaraderie among participants with an icebreaker activity.
 This could be a group activity designed to encourage interaction and teamwork.
-3. __Introduction round:__ For everybody in the training it is important now to get to know the other participants.
+3. __Introduction round:__ For everybody in the training it is important to get to know the other participants.
 This can be done by a common introduction round with another method that can be combined with the icebreaker activity.
 A proven method for the introduction round is to do a short general introduction round and then use small groups where people can introduce themselves in more detail.
 In this group, you can use guiding questions like „What was your favourite job so far?“.
 4. __Overview of Training Agenda:__ Provide an overview of the training agenda for the whole training and the present day, outlining the topics that will be covered and the learning objectives associated with each session.
 This helps participants understand the structure of the training and what they can expect to accomplish.
 If you use a [graphical training plan](/content/Trainers_corner/en_training_graphical_outline.md), present it and share the access to the plan.

 This whole introduction section can take up to __one hour__ or even longer.
-At the latest after the presentation of the agenda, you should schedule a__ break between 10 and 20 minutes__.
+At the latest after the presentation of the agenda, you should schedule a __break between 10 and 20 minutes__.

 #### Training preperation